DataExplorerUser/pyglet_player/README.md

 The FFMPEG files can be downloaded here. https://github.com/BtbN/FFmpeg-Builds/releases

-For the windows version, scroll down and click Show all 50 assets and Download `ffmpeg-master-latest-win64-gpl-shared.zip`.
+For the windows version, scroll down and click Show all 50 assets and download `ffmpeg-master-latest-win64-gpl-shared.zip`.

 Pyglet 2.0.8 supports FFMPEG version 4,5 and 6.